bahorn/detect-unsigned-module/README.md

 ### `nitra2.sh`

-Uses nitra2 to see if it detects anything.
+Uses nitara2 to see if it detects anything.
-Singularity currently bypasses it.
+Singularity currently bypasses upstream nitara2, but the submodule include a patch to work around it.

 ```
 sudo nitra2.sh